theecanmole/nzu/Readme.md

 #### Processing

 The raw price data has been manually 'web-scraped' and recorded in the file [NZU-weekly-prices-data.csv](https://github.com/theecanmole/nzu/raw/master/nzu-weekly-prices-data.csv).
-The data is also available as a [Google sheet](https://docs.google.com/spreadsheets/d/1Ru2Mu7iSwVhO3Dud4jciNYPM1mryNoMYEYPZNEpYUpA/edit#gid=176935002 "Google sheet").
+The data (after addition of a month coloumn) is also available as a [Google sheet](https://docs.google.com/spreadsheets/d/1DZWaxgVNS0lEjzwNdU02omw5P7Ny1CgG66NlyqxBNZA/ "Google sheet").

 Run the R script [NZU-monthly-mean.r](https://github.com/theecanmole/nzu/blob/master/NZU-monthly-mean.r) from this directory to download and process the raw data into a mean monthly time series.
 This is then written to a file [nzu-month-price.csv](https://github.com/theecanmole/nzu/raw/master/nzu-month-price.csv).
 This also available as a [Google sheet](https://drive.google.com/uc?id=1jsYmImqbvM6WAT-o0IpeQ9mK9QV8JxZC&export=download.file/ "Google sheet").